borellim/qe_sirius_on_daint/README.md

-# How to use QE+SIRIUS
+## How to use QE+SIRIUS

+**NOTE**: The code will try to use spack commands to locate and use ELPA.
+Please load the spack environment before running `autobuild.sh`.

-After compiling with `sirius_daint_autobuild.sh`, the executable is in $START_PATH/q-e/pw.x as expected; but mind the warnings below.
+After compiling with `autobuild.sh`, the executable is in `$START_PATH/q-e/pw.x` as expected; but mind the warnings below.

-## Suggested prepend script for aiida code setup:
+### Suggested prepend script for aiida code setup:

 ```
 export CRAY_CUDA_MPS=1 # allows sharing the GPU between MPI processes;